One Student: 42 Malicious Google Play Adware Apps

 Some of the 42 apps were also present on Apple’s App Store, this is also encouraged for iOS users to check their iPhones for these apps.
 However, currently, none of these apps contain any adware functionality

 See LIVE, the ad fraud prevention capabilities of Interceptd, to drive the healthy growth cycle of your app and empower your ROAS.
-Or, if you’d like to know more about what is ad fraud, then you can book a free consultation here.
+Or, if you’d like to know more about what is ad fraud, then you can book a free consultation or 2-week trial here.